-Fig. 6 Diaphragm rupture pressure statistics for the natural and laser-induced burst conditions.
+Fig. 7 Diaphragm rupture pressure statistics for the natural conditions.

 D. Timing and Sequencing Repeatability

 In addition to the improved facility pressure repeatability that can be achieved through use of a laser-induced diaphragm rupture, significant improvements were made to the success rate of timing-critical experiments such as free-flight.
 These experiments require that the model is suspended in the test section and released just prior to flow initiation, but with sufficient time for the release mechanism to clear the flow.